 The elastomer is used with expandable dynamic seals for temperatures above 250 degF [121 degC].
 The 1-1 AZIP comes with a pressure compensation valve at each extremity of the packer to balance the packer’s internal pressure with the highest annular pressure.

 The 1-1 AZIP maintains sealing performance in all well conditions during injection, production, and stimulation.
 The dual-pressure compensation valve manages annular pressure over the life of the well, regardless of whether the highest pressure is above or below the packer.
 The packer seals effectively in wells with oval (up to 10% ovalization), out-of-gauge, and irregular boreholes, and even through thermal cycling.

-Available for 13 3/8-in casings, the AZIP CWD model is designed to resist aggressive conditions experienced during specialty drilling applications, such as with the Allegro CD directional casing-while-drilling service.
+Available for 13 3/8-in casings, the AZIP CWD model is designed to resist aggressive conditions experienced during specialty drilling applications, such as with the Allegro casing- and liner-while-drilling services.
 Its annular sealing capacity for cement support and backup applications matches that of the other AZIP models while adding increased resistance to torque, shocks, and abrasion that occur during casing drilling.
 The packer’s steel sleeve is expanded between the casing and the borehole by applying pressure in the casing until it conforms to the wellbore shape.
 Sealing with an uneven borehole surface is achieved through a thin layer of bonded elastomer.

 Long-term pressure management using Saltel Xpandable expandable steel technology.